-Scrape the side and bottom of the bowl then add the eggs.
+Scrape the side and bottom of the bowl, then add the eggs.
 Mix on medium-low speed for 30 seconds.
 The eggs will not be completely incorporated.

-Turn the speed down to lowest setting and add the dry ingredients in thirds, beating until just combined; 1 to 2 minutes.
+Turn the speed down to the lowest setting and add the dry ingredients in thirds, beating until just combined; 1 to 2 minutes.

 With the mixer on low, sprinkle the chocolate chips until just incorporated.